earthai-tech/k-diagram/paper.md

 `pandas` [@mckinney-proc-scipy-2010; @reback2020pandas],
 `matplotlib` [@Hunter:2007], `scipy` [@2020SciPy-NMeth], and
 `scikit-learn` [@scikit-learn].
-The core functionality is organized around a cohesive API for diagnosing key aspects of forecast quality (see \autoref{fig1:workflow}):
+The core functionality is organized around a cohesive API designed to diagnose key aspects of forecast quality through four primary pillars of analysis

-* **Uncertainty and Error Diagnostics:** The primary contribution of `k-diagram` is a suite of novel polar visualizations for dissecting forecast performance [@kouadiob2025].
-The `kdiagram.plot.uncertainty`, `kdiagram.plot.errors`, and `kdiagram.plot.probabilistic` modules provide functions to visualize:

-    * **Interval Performance:** Metrics such as prediction interval coverage, the magnitude of interval failures (anomalies), and the temporal consistency of interval widths.
-    * **Error Distributions:** Polar error bands are used to separate systemic bias from random error, while polar violins—a novel adaptation of the traditional violin plot [@Hintze1998]—are used to compare the full error distributions of multiple models.
-    * **Probabilistic Diagnostics:** A dedicated suite of plots for evaluating the full predictive distribution, including Polar Probability Integral Transform (PIT) Histograms for calibration, Sharpness Diagrams for precision, and Continuous Ranked Probability Score (CRPS) plots for overall skill, based on the foundational concepts of probabilistic forecasting [@Gneiting2007b].
-    * **2D Uncertainty:** The package introduces velocity diagram, polar heatmaps, quiver plots, and error ellipses to visualize complex, multi-dimensional error and uncertainty structures.

-* **Model Evaluation and Comparison:** The package implements established, well-regarded evaluation methods, adapting them for clarity and comparison:

-    * **Taylor Diagrams:** Functions in `kdiagram.plot.evaluation`
-      generate Taylor Diagrams based on the original formulation by [@Taylor2001] to compare models on correlation, standard deviation, and RMSD.
-    * **Reliability Diagrams:** The `kdiagram.plot.comparison` module
-      provides functions to plot reliability diagrams, a standard method in forecast verification for assessing calibration [@Jolliffe2012].

-* **Distribution and Feature Visualization:**

-    * **1D Distributions:** Utilities are provided for plotting histograms and Kernel Density Estimates (KDEs), a standard non-parametric density estimation technique [@Silverman1986], both in Cartesian and novel polar ring formats.
-    * **Feature Importance:** Radar charts under `kdiagram.plot.feature_based` visualize and compare feature importance profiles ("fingerprints") across models.

-* **Relationship Visualization**: Polar plots in `kdiagram.plot.relationship` offer a novel perspective on the correlation between true and predicted values by mapping them to angle and radius.

-* **Utilities and Interface:** The package is supported by a set of helper functions for reshaping quantile-based forecast data and a command-line interface (CLI) for generating key plots directly from data files.
+(see \autoref{fig1:workflow}).

 ![Structure of the k-diagram, illustrating the identification of global components.\label{fig1:workflow}](docs/source/_static/paper_fig1.png)

+The first and primary contribution of `k-diagram` is a suite of novel polar visualizations for **Uncertainty and Error Diagnostics** [@kouadiob2025].
+The `kdiagram.plot.uncertainty`, `kdiagram.plot.errors`, and `kdiagram.plot.probabilistic` modules provide a comprehensive toolkit for dissecting forecast performance.
+This includes functions to evaluate prediction **interval performance** by visualizing coverage, the magnitude of anomalous failures, and the temporal consistency of interval widths.
+Furthermore, the library introduces innovative methods for visualizing **error distributions**, such as polar error bands to separate systemic bias from random error, and polar violins—a novel adaptation of the traditional violin plot [@Hintze1998] to compare the full error profiles of multiple models.
+For a complete assessment of the predictive distribution, a dedicated suite of **probabilistic diagnostics** offers Polar PIT Histograms for calibration, Sharpness Diagrams for precision, and Continuous Ranked Probability Score (CRPS) plots for overall skill, based on the foundational concepts of probabilistic forecasting [@Gneiting2007b].

+Building on this, the second pillar focuses on established methods for **Model Evaluation and Comparison**.
+The package implements well-regarded evaluation techniques, adapting them for enhanced clarity.
+Functions in `kdiagram.plot.evaluation` generate **Taylor Diagrams**, based on the original formulation by [@Taylor2001], to holistically compare models on correlation, standard deviation, and RMSD.
+Complementing this, the `kdiagram.plot.comparison` module provides standard **Reliability Diagrams** for assessing probability calibration, a cornerstone of forecast verification [@Jolliffe2012].

+The third pillar of functionality addresses **Distribution and Feature Visualization**. `k-diagram` provides utilities for plotting 1D distributions and Kernel Density Estimates (KDEs) [@Silverman1986] in both Cartesian and innovative polar ring formats.
+To facilitate model interpretability, the `kdiagram.plot.feature_based` module offers radar charts to visualize and compare feature importance profiles, creating unique model "fingerprints".

-The package is designed for ease of use and customization, allowing users to control plot aesthetics, angular coverage (`acov`), and color mapping to tailor the visualizations for their specific domain.
+Finally, the package provides tools for **Relationship Visualization**, where polar plots in `kdiagram.plot.relationship` offer a novel perspective on the correlation between true and predicted values by mapping them to angle and radius.
+All functionalities are supported by a set of helper utilities and a command-line interface (CLI) for generating key plots directly from data files.
+The entire package is designed for ease of use, allowing users to control plot aesthetics, angular coverage (`acov`), and color mapping to tailor the visualizations for their specific domain.

 # Illustrative Diagnostics and Application